 Another question comes to mind.

 What about storage and maintenance throughout the years?
-Work owned by a collector in a domestic environment (which is usually exposed to sunlight, and lacking temperature and humidity controls) is a completely different situation then if it was stored in a museum storage in a controlled environment.
+Work owned by a collector in a domestic environment (which is usually exposed to sunlight, and lacking temperature and humidity controls) is a completely different situation than if it was stored in museum storage in a controlled environment.
 Were there recommendations from the artist that were followed for storage and display?

 This leads to the artist's obligation to communicate what is known about materials to a prospective buyer.
 Clarity about the temporal nature of alternative materials is critical if collectors or museums are buying your work.
 If you, as the artist, have any concerns, then it would be best to clearly state the situation every time your work is on display or available for sale.
 A declaration about this fact will protect your work and your reputation.

-- Practical Recommendations for Care, Maintenance, Storage and Exhibition.
+- Practical Recommendations for Care, Maintenance, Storage, and Exhibition.